Looking for a job and enjoy being behind the wheel? Opportunities for working as a driver in Norway include taxi, courier, bus and trucks.

 You must have good knowledge of the local road system, traffic issues, and be aware about safety and comfort at all stages of the work.
 If you own your own taxi and work on a self-employed basis, you must also have knowledge about finance, data systems and car maintenance.

-Requirements to be a taxi driver
+Requirements to be a taxi driver in Norway

 There are no formal educational requirements to become a driver, but you do need to be issued with a police authorisation.